Thunderbolts (comics): Rebirth and endings

-With the telepathic terrorist Mentallo serving as a middleman, Hawkeye tried to help Plantman in order to give him to Crimson Cowl.
+With the telepathic terrorist Mentallo serving as a middleman, Hawkeye tried to help Plantman to give him to the Crimson Cowl.
 During the escape, Hawkeye watched helplessly as Plantman murdered a prison guard.
-Before Crimson Cowl could kill Hawkeye or take Plantman, they were rescued by Songbird.
+Before the Crimson Cowl could kill Hawkeye or take Plantman, they were rescued by Songbird.

 Hawkeye and Songbird then formed a second group of Thunderbolts.
 He explained to the Crimson Cowl's Masters of Evil that if the Crimson Cowl was not stopped, they would all become her slaves.
 Plantman, using the codename Blackheath, was their first new member.
-Most of the members of Crimson Cowl's Masters of Evil also joined, including: Cardinal (now Harrier); Gypsy Moth (now Skein); Man-Killer (now Amazon); and Cyclone, who did not change his codename.
+Most of the members of the Crimson Cowl's Masters of Evil also joined, including: Cardinal (now Harrier); Gypsy Moth (now Skein); Man-Killer (now Amazon); and Cyclone, who did not change his codename.

 These new Thunderbolts were eventually captured by the Crimson Cowl (who was helped by Cyclone).
-Crimson Cowl vivisected Plantman.
+The Crimson Cowl vivisected Plantman.
 Soon after, Plantman mutated into a plant creature that neutralized the mind-control poison.
 The group was then sent to the V-Battalion's base.
 The Counter-Earth group returned to Earth at the V-Battalion base through a rift in space.
 The new and old teammates were reunited.
 Jolt stayed on Counter-Earth and joined the Young Allies.
 Closing the rift between Earth and Counter-Earth destroyed the V-Battalion's base.

 In the aftermath, Atlas and Dallas were split into separate bodies, with Dallas retaining the remainder of Atlas' ionic power, allowing her to walk again with enhanced agility and strength.
 Zemo convinced Hawkeye that he wanted to reform and help the world instead of ruling it.
 Hawkeye, Amazon and Skein left the team.
 MACH-3 and Harrier returned to prison.
 Zemo then revealed to the team that he had lied to Hawkeye and that he still wanted to conquer the world, only to save it from itself.
 The Thunderbolts comic then shifted focus for six issues.

 Avengers/Thunderbolts: The Best Intentions

 In 2004, the six issue Avengers/Thunderbolts limited series was launched, picking up a year after the events of Thunderbolts #75.
 Zemo led the Thunderbolts (now including Dallas Riordan, under the codename Vantage) in an attempt to drain the powers of all superhumans on Earth, using Moonstone.
 They fought the Avengers, including former Thunderbolt Hawkeye.
-The Avenger Iron Man infiltrated the Thunderbolts disguised as Cobalt Man.
+Iron Man infiltrated the Thunderbolts disguised as Cobalt Man.
 Eventually, all the power absorbed by Moonstone caused her to snap.
 Jolt returned from Counter-Earth to help stop Moonstone.
 Finally, Iron Man convinced Hawkeye to lobotomize Moonstone to save the planet.

 Zemo vowed revenge against the Thunderbolts and the Avengers for putting Moonstone into a coma.
 Jolt returned to Counter-Earth.
-A depowered Blackheath returned to prison.
+The depowered Blackheath returned to prison.
 The Fixer fled.
 Vantage retired to a government job.
 Songbird was offered reserve membership in the Avengers but turned it down.
 MACH-3 was paroled from prison and decided to form a new team of Thunderbolts.